Kausheekraj/linux_task/README.md

 ## 🖼️ Screenshots

-Screenshots of the output for each task are available in the `screenshots/` folder.
+Screenshots of the output for each task are available

 ## 📎 Submission